Transitioning to Adult Diabetes Care

-- Test your blood glucose (BG) before getting behind the wheel
+- Test your blood glucose before getting behind the wheel

 - Wear a medical ID emblem

-- If your BG is low, stop the car and treat
+- If your blood glucose is low, stop the car and treat

-- Do not drive with low BG, as your brain is hungry and cannot make good decisions
+- Do not drive with low blood glucose, as your brain is hungry and cannot make good decisions

 Office of Student Disability

 Contact the Campus Office of Student Disability to identify how to register for this service.
 While you may not need specific resources, pre-registration may help with future requests you may have.
 Should you need it, this office can assure that you have access to snacks, blood test equipment in the classroom, or other diabetes requirement during class.
 You can request a statement of diagnosis from our office to support your requests.

 The office of Student Disability may have information on other resources to aid your college career.